 The sculptural carvings are much more complicated than all types of “non-round” carvings.
 Besides, the processing of the entire surface inherent in sculpture requires careful, good, thoughtful detailing and, accordingly, various techniques.

-The master sculptor must consider the size of the sculptural image, correlated with the possibility of its utilitarian use, the location between objects of the surrounding space, determine its exact location, and most importantly, measure the wooden blank.
+The master sculptor must consider the size of the sculptural image, correlated with the possibility of its practical use, the location between objects of the surrounding space, determine its exact location, and most importantly, measure the wooden blank.

 As you can see by its name, a chip or flat carving is nothing more than a pattern executed with the help of special tools, but only the pattern is slightly convex.

-To get a better idea of chip wood carving, you can figuratively imagine a picture made of thin plywood (no thicker than one or two millimetres) and glued on a thicker plank.
-By removing all the convex parts of the picture, you will get exactly the basis of chip wood carving.
+To get a better idea of chip wood carving, you can figuratively imagine a picture made of thin plywood (no thicker than one or two millimeters) and glued on a thicker plank.
+By removing all the convex parts of the picture, you will get the basis of chip wood carving.

-First of all, it is necessary to choose suitable patterns for chip carving.
+First, it is necessary to choose suitable patterns for chip carving.
 There is no need to choose too complicated motives – each detail separately should be distinguished by clarity and a beautiful contour.

 For example, if you plan to make a pattern of the stripes, you need to draw a pattern so that the stripes do not interlace chaotically, and you can track the path of each strip separately.